 Variations to the basic dosa like rava dosa, made with semolina flour instead of rice flour and maida dosa, made with refined wheat flour used to replace rice flour and the like are also available.

 To prepare the dosa, a thin layer of batter is spread on a flat griddle which has been lightly greased with oil or ghee.
-The batter is spread out thin with a ladle to form a pancake like form but a much larger one in size.
+The batter is spread out thin with a ladle to form a crepe-like form but a much larger one in size.
 The disa is served folded in half or rolled like a wrap.

-Other variations of dosa include: moong dal dosa, chilli dosa, onion dosa, tomato dosa, uttapam, etc.
+Other variations of dosa include moong dal dosa, chilli dosa, onion dosa, tomato dosa, uttapam, etc.

 These are the most common type of sandwiches served as street food in Mumbai.

 It is a purely vegetarian dish that uses butter applied to bread slices and a vegetable filling of tomato and cucumber slices in between the white bread.